hackatbrown/apis/README.md

 10. If you've _thoroughly tested_ your code, you may merge them into the `master` branch.
 These changes will be automatically reflected on the server.
 For now, Joe is the only person with access to the Heroku account (where our server is kept), so you probably shouldn't perform this step:
 	- `git checkout master`
 	- `git merge --no-ff develop`
+	- Type a very brief explanation of the merge (if you can't figure out how, lookup 'Vim' online)
+	- `git push`
 11. Deactivate the virtual environment when you're finished developing:
 	- `deactivate`